mozilla/bugbot/README.rst

     }

 Do a dryrun::
-    python -m auto_nag.scripts.stalled -d
+    python -m bugbot.scripts.stalled -d

-There is a ton of scripts in auto_nag/scripts/ so you should be able to find some good examples.
+There is a ton of scripts in bugbot/scripts/ so you should be able to find some good examples.

 Setting up 'Round Robin' triage rotations
 -----------------------------------------